SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 ### Implementation of the result and evaluation of the degree/percentage of success.

-Add Visuals For The Mobile Units Layout: articulated vehicles Example of tent as waiting area for the mobile units: Negative Pressure Inflatable Medical Tents.
+Example of tent as waiting area for the mobile units: Negative Pressure Inflatable Medical Tents.
 Loading Function Backend Visual how will it look like for someone in the backend keeping eye on everything: Screen for the Management (an example of how the Mobile Units will be signaled during extreme loads at a or multiple site) an example area where people are playing board games: Games Room